DomainDrivenArchitecture/c4k-common/README.md

 In case of
 * java: Resources are included in the jar-file out of the box (see https://repo.prod.meissa.de/meissa/c4k-forgejo/src/branch/main/project.clj#L13).
 * js: With a slim macro call we inline resources to the resulting js file (see https://repo.prod.meissa.de/meissa/c4k-forgejo/src/branch/main/src/main/cljc/dda/c4k_forgejo/forgejo.cljc#L72-L74)
-* native: On native builds we inline resources also (see https://repo.prod.meissa.de/meissa/c4k-forgejo/src/branch/main/build.py#L126)
+* native: On native builds we also inline resources (see https://repo.prod.meissa.de/meissa/c4k-forgejo/src/branch/main/build.py#L126)

-#### Work on structured Data instead flat Templating
+#### Work on structured Data instead of flat templating

-To keep things simple, we do also templating.
+To keep things simple, we also do templating.
 But we convert given k8s resources to structured data.
 This allows us to have more control and do unit tests:

 k8s-resource: